-Will hold a three day's meeting in Spiritual Hall.
-Omro.
+Will hold a three day's meeting in Spiritual Hall, Omro.
 Feb.
-21st, 22nd and 23rd, 1879.
-Hon.
-C. W. Stewart will be the only engaged speaker.
-Other speal ers invited to participate.
-The meeting will be called to order Friday, at 10 s.
-M. The usual courteits will be extended to all persons from stroad.
-Social party either Friday or Saturday evening.
-Come, friends, let us have a grand the.e.
+21st, 21nd and 22rd, 187s.
+Hon C. W. Stewart will be the only engaged speaker.
+Other speakers by by the speakers of the speaker of the speakers of the speakers of the speakers of the speakers of the speakers.
+The meeting will be extended to all persons from abroad.
+So claip party either Friday or Saturday evening.
+Come, friends, let us have a grand U. c.